FloCr8oR/Ideas/README.md

-# openCoLab
+# Ideas
-openCoLab initiatives
+openCoLab Ideas Stage

-Where we keep stuff on projects in play that we can share.
+Where we keep info on ideas dreamt up (or stolen, haha).